-- Financially sustainable. - · Maintain diversity of income sources. - · Return the Council to surplus in a sustainable manner. - · Maintain tight control over expenditure and staff numbers. - Deliver best value services, facilities and infrastructure. - Effective and efficient utilisation of funding sources to fund capital works and asset acquisitions. - · Prudent financial investment.
+- · Financially sustainable. - · Maintain diversity of income sources. - Return the Council to surplus in a sustainable manner. - Maintain tight control over expenditure and staff numbers. - Deliver best value services, facilities, and infrastructure. - Effective and efficient utilisation of funding sources to fund capital works and asset acquisitions. - · Prudent financial investment.

-The Long-Term Financial Plan continues the Council's commitment to maintain tight control over its financial position and performance, an achievement that has been demonstrated through reducing the annual operating deficit in line with a break-even result in 2024.
+The Long-Term Financial Plan continues the Council's commitment to maintain tight control over its financial position and performance, an achievement that has been demonstrated through maintaining a break-even result in 2026.

-The Operational Plan and forward projections have been set to allow for the delivery of appropriate levels of service, incorporating asset rationalisation and to adequately allow for all known and anticipated changes over the coming ten-year period.
+The Operational Plan and forward projections have been set to allow for the delivery of appropriate levels of service, incorporating asset optimisation and to adequately allow for all known and anticipated changes over the coming ten-year period.

-Unexpected cost pressures will always arise (as evidenced by the COVID-19 pandemic), along with increasing service demands.
+Unexpected cost pressures will always arise, along with increasing service demands.
 However, in responding to these challenges, the Council will continue to underpin its quality of services with a value for money approach through competitive procurement processes, internal controls and the completion of business improvement programs, incorporating customer feedback; to ensure effectiveness and efficiency.